dax8it/ATJIUJITSU-REAL-NEW/content/blog/womens-self-defense-seminar.md

 - ## Sepi is a 3rd degree black belt in Krav Maga, awarded by John Whitman, founder of Krav Maga alliance and a purple belt in Brazilian Jiu-Jitsu.
 - ## This seminar is open to everyone.
 If you would like to attend please email us at at atjiujitsunyc@gmail.com or dm us on Instagram at @jiujitsunyc with a message that you would like to join

+Reserve your space by buying your tickets online!<br>
 <a href="https://buytickets.at/atjiujitsunyc" title="Buy tickets for AT JIU-JITSU NYC"><img src="https://app.tickettailor.com/images/btns/bt_re.gif" alt="Buy tickets for AT JIU-JITSU NYC" /></a>

 # Members- \$20